 Game Empire Pasadena Arises

 Chuck took the space at the Game Zone, and the space next door and built out an almost exact duplicate of his brother’s Game Empire in San Diego.
 Both stores were intelligently designed to entice casual visitors at the front with more traditional items, and as you walked in, you got more exposure to the more hobby-oriented games.
 Although both stores would move locations and abandon some of that concept, I appreciated how Chuck and Cliff built their businesses.
-Both offered friendly service not always seen in game stores in the past, a wide selection of titles and they made sure they provided a clean, well-lit game space to play.
+Both offered friendly service not always seen in game stores of the past, a wide selection of titles and they made sure they provided a clean, well-lit game space to play.
 They built community with events and by building friendships with their patrons.

 I frequently visited and enjoyed patronizing such an excellent store.
 I’d usually spend 20% of my time shopping and 80% of it talking to Chuck about the business, the industry and new games.
 Some time later, I had a conversation with Chuck where he mentioned to me that he was in the process of bidding to buy our thrice-yearly tabletop game conventions in Los Angeles, Strategicon.
-As a nearly life-long Southern Californian, I’ve began attending Strategicon back in 1986 (after my first con, Origins ’86 – which was hosted in L.A.)
+As a nearly life-long Southern Californian, I began attending Strategicon back in 1986 (after my first con, Origins ’86 – which was hosted in L.A.)
 I had been a regular attendee into the early 90’s but stopped around 1995 or so.
 So, it had been about a decade since I had really attended a convention and the word was that they had gone steadily downhill.
 I figured new blood in leadership was probably a great idea.

 At the time, Chuck told me that he was bidding against two other groups.
 One of them was led by a fellow who used to run conventions AGAINST Strategicon, the same weekends, often just down the street.
 I knew him just a little bit and that was more than enough.
 The current Strategicon ownership had little interest in selling to someone who was focused on hurting the cons in the past – a position I definitely respected.